damonitor/damonitor.github.io/blog_src/content/en/posts/damo_heatmap_modernization_2025_06.md

 the past is unknown, so filled with blank columns.
 This matches with our understanding of `masim` program's access pattern.

-Next two lines (fourth and fifth) are parobably made with the second snapshot.
+Next two lines (fourth and fifth) are probably made with the second snapshot.
 The third snapshot should made the last two lines.
-The expected `masim` program's access pattern is continue being found there.
+The expected `masim` program's access pattern is continuing to be found there.

 The latest version of `damo report heatmap` also supports page level monitoring and intervals auto-tuning.
 If the snapshot is captured with page level DAMOS